Licensing off-road vehicles and motorcycles

 When you've completed the process of making your motorcycle street legal:

-- To show it's street legal "modified for on-road use" will be printed on the title and registration.
+- We'll print "modified for on-road use" on the title and registration to show that it's street legal.

 - You'll need an ORV decal and a motorcycle license plate to ride on public roads.
-(The law requires modified off-road motorcycles to meet both ORV requirements and requirements for on-road use).
+The law requires modified off-road motorcycles to meet both ORV and on-road usage requirements.

 Frequently asked questions

-How can I find out if a motorcycle dealer or repair shop is licensed?
+How can I find out if a motorcycle dealer or repair shop has a license?

-Ask for their Unified Business Identifier (UBI) number and use our license lookup to see if they're licensed.
+Ask for their Unified Business Identifier (UBI) number.
+You can also use our license lookup to see if they're licensed.

 - Repair shops have business licenses.